 The second step in the wizard is to configure the volume.

 - Name.
 (Required).
-This field will default to the selected PVC name that was selected, but can be changeed.
+This field will default to the selected PVC name that was selected, but can be changed.
 A good practice is to name EDV such that it is recognized by users based on the supporting use case or some organization defined convention.

 - Mount Path.
 (Required).
 This specifies the relative mount path for the EDV for supported executions.
-This field will default to the selected PVC name that was selected, but can be changeed.
+This field will default to the selected PVC name that was selected, but can be changed.
 This field must be unique to all registered EDVs.
 There are a few reserved words.
 See Volume Properties.

 - Mount as read-only.
 This checkbox specifies the mount type—whether the EDV is mounted by as read-only or read-write.
 Default is read-only (checked).
 Note that this is enforced at the Domino layer.
 More restrictive access controls at the Kubernetes or NFS layer overrule this setting.
 For example, if the PVC access mode is set to read only, it does not matter this field allows for read-write; the underlying permission of read only will be enforced.